DeeDaniels/Codewars/README.md

-# Javascript
+# Codewars
-all my js work
+all my codewar solutions